aalacy/storelocatore-scrapers/templates/python3_selenium/README.md

-# How to write a Python3 scraper for SafeGraph
+# How to write a Python3 + Selenium scraper for SafeGraph

 Please write your scraper such that running `scrape.py` produces a file `data.csv` containing the scraped data.